CMayo64/Advanced_Database_Systems_Assignment/README.md

 # Advanced_Database_Systems_Assignment
 This is a project for my Advanced Database Systems Assignment with my web app, report and wireframes inside.
-The web app aims to provide the user with a way to track their exercise and eating habbits and my web app aims to provide the user with a way to make sure they are meeting their exercising goals.
+The web app aims to provide the user with a way to track their exercise and eating habbits and provide the user with a way to make sure they are meeting their exercising goals.